Aatmaj-Zephyr/Learning-Python/Basic/Doubts/README.md

 Ask any doubts related to Python basic course by starting a pull request on doubts.md in this repo.

-You can also comment on the [dev.to platform](https://dev.to/aatmaj/launching-the-learning-python-course-5f31) or connect me via LinkedIn  or Gmail.
+You can also comment the posts on the [dev.to platform](https://dev.to/aatmaj/launching-the-learning-python-course-5f31) or connect me via LinkedIn  or Gmail.

 [![LinkedIn][1.2]][1]